Organisation:

 Keynote:

-Pedro Hubert (Instituto de Apoio ao Jogador) - Mental health and behavioral addictions
+Pedro Hubert (Instituto de Apoio ao Jogador) - Online gambling: From childhood to adulthood through adolescence

 9h30